JessicaMeixner-NOAA/WW3-tools/hr-eval/README.md

 ## Interpolate model to statelite track

+The first step here is to create the jobs that will need to be created.
+There are three python scripts that will create these jobs:
+`hr-eval/InterpModel2Sat/makesubmitinterpgfsv16.py` `hr-eval/InterpModel2Sat/makesubmitinterpHR.py` `hr-eval/InterpModel2Sat/makesubmitinterpmulti1.py`

+This file is currently hard-coded to use output files on orion and the rootdir at the top of each of these would need to be changed to write into someone's directory.
+The makesubmitinterpHR needs to be run for each HR experiment.

 ## Combine output of interpolated model to satelite track

 The previous step is completed for each forecast hour and for multi-grid scenarios, each grid.
 This step combines the output